marcusanthonylorenzo/boxing-simulator/README.md

   - example: if strength = 100, condition is 60, the highest strength value is 100 but the lowest on any random punch can be as low as 60.
 - Using React Spring for animation library.

+## To Run The Program:
+- Clone the repo
+- Go to the directory `boxing-simulator/client/`
+- Run `npm install` to install all required dependencies
+- Run `npm start` to load locally